 Your role as a faculty advisor is crucial to the success and retention of our students.
-Faculty are the primary advisors for students; the CACE advisors serve as secondary advising support should a faculty member be on sabbatical leave, inaccessible over the summer months.
+Faculty advisors are the primary advisors for students; the CACE advisors serve as secondary advising support should a faculty member be on sabbatical leave or is otherwise inaccessible.
 CACE advisors may also be assigned as a new transfer student’s primary advisor before that student declares a major.
 The CACE staff is happy to provide assistance to you to ensure that you are knowledgeable and able to assist your students.

 Be aware of specific curriculum needs: In order to avoid overloading core requirements for the student who is as yet undeclared, ask if there is any chance the student will be majoring in one of the following, and then register accordingly: